HMXCorp/ACTS-Procurement-Accelerator/DemoReports/README.md

 1. In the Power BI Data pane, locate the 'Src_DR' table and from its menu select Edit Query to open the Power BI Query Editor window.
 2. Select queries from the Queries panel at left to set the following 5 parameters:
     - **Synapse Workspace Name** - this must be the name of your Development Synapse Workspace.
-    - **Database Name** - this must be the name of the database in your Develoment Synapse that contains the output of the Beneficial Ownership Engine.
+    - **Database Name** - this must be the name of the database in your Development Synapse that contains the output of the Beneficial Ownership Engine.
     - **DBserver** - this must be the name of the 'Dedicated SQL endpoint' of the Development Synapse.
 You can find this value on the Overview page for the Development Synapse in the Azure Portal.
     - **DBname** - this must be the name of the database that contains the raw OCDS (procurement) data.
 3. Select queries from the Queries panel and use the Power Query 'Advanced Editor' in the Query section of the Home ribbon to make the following changes to 5 queries: